hectorhuertas/.dotfiles/README.md

   * Include aws cli command to upload the public key to amazon, and afterwards check the fingerprint is correct
 * Other
   * Create a good setup with `oathtool`.
 Check lastapss for sumologic
+  * Setup `tsocks` tool for use cases like using `siege` against our private graylog endpoint

 #### Shortcuts system
 * Types of shortcuts